BloomTech-Labs/labspt2-scratch-and-map/README.md

 pytest  -v  --setup-show tests
 ```

-Heroku predeployment tests run with each PR.
+Netlify predeployment tests run with each PR.

 ### Break down into end to end tests